jeongl/Berrics_RSSFeed/README.md

 # Berrics_RSSFeed
-Pulls and display RSS feed from theberrics.com
+Pulls and displays an RSS feed from one of my favorie sites - theberrics.com